billster45/r-guides-and-galleries/README.md

 ![](images/plot2by2.png)

-:one::seven: **Present your final story:** Tell an engaging data story in your final document.
+:one::six: **Present your final story:** Tell an engaging data story in your final document.
 Claus Wilke’s chapter on [telling a story and making a point](https://serialmentor.com/dataviz/telling-a-story.html) shows you how to tell stories with engaging visuals that won’t confuse your audience.
 On the Data Science competition website called Kaggle,